About stuttering in children and teenagers

 Stuttering can also change a lot from day to day, week to week, or month to month.
 Sometimes a child stops stuttering completely for days, weeks or months, and then they start stuttering again.

-Effects of stuttering
+Effects of stuttering on children and teenagers

-Preschoolers might not be aware of their stuttering, and stuttering won’t affect their development.
-Preschoolers who stutter can have the same social skills as non-stuttering children.
+Preschoolers might not be aware of their stuttering.
+If your preschool-age child stutters, they might have the same social skills as non-stuttering children.
 Your child isn’t more likely to be shy or withdrawn compared with children their age who don’t stutter.

 Teenagers who stutter can develop stress or anxiety because of their stuttering.
-They might feel self-conscious, have lower self-esteem or find some situations challenging – for example, speaking in public or starting an intimate relationship.
+If your child stutters at this age, they might feel self-conscious, have lower self-esteem or find some situations challenging – for example, speaking in public or starting a romantic relationship.

-What to do about stuttering in children
+What to do about stuttering in children and teenagers

 If you notice that your child has a stutter, it’s important to seek professional help.